CWG-DS/Clipboard-Health/README.md

 - Lambda Value: 1
 - Number of Riders: 1.000
-- Maximun Possible Riders: 10.000
+- Maximum Possible Riders: 10.000
 - Exhausted Riders: 0
 - Empty Profit List: []

 2. Main For Loop

-Since our program will last for a total of 12 months we will itterate the process of calculating our profits 12 times, once per month.
+Since our program will last for a total of 12 months, we will iterate the process of calculating our profits 12 times, once per month.
 There is a trigger set in place to stop the process if the number of Exhausted Riders goes over our preestablished 10.000 mark, this would mean that we have exhausted all of our possible riders and the program ends.

 2.1 Calculating our Poisson Distribution

 The number of rides per rider is described by a Poisson Distribution.
 For our first run, the number of samples of this distribution will be 1.000 and our lambda will be 1.
 The resulting distribution is saved within TotalLamb_Dist list.
 This list is then used in order to extract two essential components:
 - Unique_Values: A list containing the unique number of ride requests within TotalLamb_Dist.
-- NRi_NRe: A list containing the number of riders per unique number of ride requets.
+- NRi_NRe: A list containing the number of riders per unique number of rides request.

 Example: